SumitM0432/Explicit-Content-Classifier-using-ResNet/README.md

 - engine.py - Contains the training function for the model [training and validation]
 - metrics.py - Contains the metrics for evaluation like confusion matrix plot
 - model.py - contains the PyTorch Models -- Resnet50 and Resnet101
-- predict.py - Use the model to predict on Test Dataset.
+- predict.py - Use the model to predict on the Test Dataset.
 - train.py - main run file

 ## Preprocessing
-For preprocessing, the images are resized to 224x224 as the model input size was the same and the images were normalized as well (given in the `data_prep.py`) and finally converted to a Tensor.
+For preprocessing, the images were resized to 224x224 as the model input size was the same and the images were normalized as well (given in the `data_prep.py`) and finally converted to a Tensor.

 ## Model
 Two models were trained named ResNet50 and ResNet101 from the [Torchvision Model](https://pytorch.org/vision/stable/models.html) library.
-Accuracy, classification report, and confusion metrics are used to judge the performances of the model.
+Accuracy, classification reports, and confusion metrics are used to judge the performance of the model.
 Each model is trained for 2 and 5 epochs with 0.001 and 0.0001 Learning rates.
 The loss curve and confusion matrix plotted are given in the `Images` folder.
 > The framework used for models is PyTorch.

 ## How to Run
 > Run the `gui.py` file in the `GUI` folder </br>
-The GUI, I made is pretty Simple, it has three options:
+The GUI, I made it pretty Simple, it has three options:
 - Choose Folder: Choose the folder that contains the images.
 - Predict: Do the predictions using the saved model in the `Output` Folder. [new models can also be trained]
 - Exit: Self Explanatory